mxagar/dermatologist-ai/README.md

 ##### Classifier

-- [ ] Similarly as [Esteva et al.](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6) did, I should fine tune the backbone, i.e., the weights of the backbone should be optimized for the dataset, too.
+- [x] Similarly as [Esteva et al.](https://www.nature.com/articles/nature21056.epdf?author_access_token=8oxIcYWf5UNrNpHsUHd2StRgN0jAjWel9jnR3ZoTv0NXpMHRAJy8Qn10ys2O4tuPakXos4UhQAFZ750CsBNMMsISFHIKinKDMKjShCpHIlYPYUHhNzkn6pSnOCt0Ftf6) did, I should fine tune the backbone, i.e., the weights of the backbone should be optimized for the dataset, too.
-- [ ] Train it longer on Google Colab Pro or on a device with a more powerful GPU.
+- [x] Train it longer on Google Colab Pro or on a device with a more powerful GPU.
+- [ ] Try with a learning rate scheduler, using a larger learning rate at the beginning
+- [ ] Remove one fully connected layer in the classifier and check what happens
+- [ ] Probably a strong data augmentation is needed; I can consider taking more images from the ISIC database

 ##### Autoencoder & T-SNE